 I own Corca Center for Sleep and Radiant Health and I share the space with a dozen other practitioners.
 The center is located on Iris Avenue, the three-story building (across from the daycare).
 We are on the second floor.

-When you come in, please use the iPad found at the front desk to check in; it will notify me that you have arrived.
+When you come in, please use the iPad found at the front desk to check in; it will notify me that you have arrived – NOT available during quarantine – simply arrive at the exact time your appointment and I will greet you in the waiting area.

 King, the therapy dog